 })

-Creating Models
+Create Models

-Models in AdonisJS represent tables in the database and allow us to interact with the data.
+Models in AdonisJS represent tables in the database and allow us to interact with data.
 We use the CLI to generate a model:

-npm ace make:model Post
+npm ace make

-The generated file is located at app/Models/Post.js
+The generated file is located at app/Models/Post.js and defines the model schema:

 import { DateTime } from 'luxon'